The West Villages – a huge Project!

 - The next neighborhood is the Oasis at West Villages with approximately 136 homes planned.
 The homes will have tile roofs, three-car garages, outdoor living spaces, open floor plans with the latest features and upgrades available, and they will range in size from about 2,100 to over 4,000 SF under air.
 See them here now!

 - Soon the residents will enjoy a Town Center with Grocery Stores, Restaurants, Large Lakes and Boardwalk, Schools, Medical Facilities, Parks, Events.
 You don’t have to leave the West Villages for your everyday needs.
 The location of the center will be at the SW corner of W Village Pkwy and US Hwy 41.

 Don’t get confused.
-The Villages and the “West Villages” are as different as chalk and cheese.
+The Villages and the “West Villages of North Port” are as different as chalk and cheese.
 “The Villages” is an active adult (55+) community north of Orlando.
 Far away from the beach and found some 30 years ago.
 The community is comprised of several neighborhoods with three different town squares.
 The West Villages is a vibrant new planned town of 12,000-acres located between Venice and North Port.
 It is going to be huge!
-14 unique neighborhoods plus a future town center with shops and restaurants and Publix, a grocery store that is now open, will create an exciting place to live.
-Each neighborhood has its own amenities; only Sarasota National is a Golf Community.
+14 unique neighborhoods plus a town center with shops and restaurants and Publix, a grocery store that is now open, will create an exciting place to live.
+Each neighborhood has its own amenities; Sarasota National and Boca Royal are both Golf Communities.
 None of the neighborhoods is a designated 55+ community, at least at this time.